-True mental training for runners consists of endless work and the tireless athlete is the most successful.
+True mental training for runners consists of persistent and consistent training.

-You and I have a choice in everything we do whether it pertains to running, changes to our lifestsyle or where we are going to go next.
+You and I have a choice in everything we do whether it pertains to running, changes to our lifestyle or where we are going to go next.

 An easy goal is not inspiring.